RiS3-Lab/p2im/README.md

 # Copy the template to the working directory
 cp <repo_path>/fuzzing/templates/fuzz.cfg.template fuzz.cfg
 ```
 Please edit the configuration file following the instructions in the template.
+You can find which mcu/board the [10 real-world firmware](externals/) are based on in Table 7 of our [paper](https://www.usenix.org/conference/usenixsecurity20/presentation/feng).

 ### Launching fuzzer
 Please make sure there is no previously instantiated model in `${WORKING_DIR}` before launching fuzzer.